W1nz4c4r/W1nz4c4r.github.io/_posts/2023-03-07-htb-writeup-Delivery.md

 - **-u** --> username
 - **-p** --> password

-with the help of linpeas or netstat, I was able to see that port 3306 was listening to the localhost and if we check the nmap scan we only see ports 22, 80, 8065 open to public this the hostname is localhots (127.0.0.1)
+With the help of netstat (or linpeas), I was able to see that port 3306 was listening to the localhost.
 ![](/assets/images/htb-writeup-Delivery/Delivery-17.png)

 Then, after been logged in we are able to find the *Mattermost DB*.